fuguefoundation/smart-contracts/README.md

 See Reddit posts [here](https://www.reddit.com/r/ethtrader/comments/8ta4l4/eth_at_1000_usd_smart_contract/) and [here](https://www.reddit.com/r/ethtrader/comments/8tgjqk/update_eth_at_1000usd_smart_contract/) for development and discussion about this experiment.

 This contract allows participants to guess when they believe the price of ether (ETH) will next reach 500 USD.
-The contract is loaded with 0.5 ETH (though anyone can add more), and there are two participants that can receive these funds.
+The contract is loaded with 0.5 ETH (though anyone can add more), and there are two possibilities to receive these funds.

-1. **10% of balance**: The participant to first call `claimCheckPriceReward()` once the oracle has set `priceConfirmedOver1000` to true.
+1. **10% of balance**: The participant to first call `claimCheckPriceReward()` once the oracle has set `priceConfirmedOver500` to true.
-2. **90% of balance**: The participant whose timestamp guess is closest to when ETH hits the 1000 USD mark according to the Kraken API.
+2. **90% of balance**: The participant whose timestamp guess is closest to when ETH hits the 500 USD mark according to the Kraken API.

-## Functionality
+## Functionality and Contract Logic

-1. When making a guess, participants include both a [UNIX timestamp](https://www.unixtimestamp.com/index.php) and an address that will receive the ETH.
+1. When making a guess, participants include a [UNIX timestamp](https://www.unixtimestamp.com/index.php). `msg.sender` is the address that is making the guess and would receive the ETH.

 * Guessing period is open for 14 days following contract creation.
 * One guess per address, and participant can't change their guess once made.
-This is done to prevent people from changing their guess if price starts approaching 500USD during the 30 day guessing period.
+This is done to prevent people from changing their guess if price starts approaching 500USD during the 14 day guessing period.

 2. When `checkPrice` is called, and assuming the price is greater than 500 USD based on Kraken's last trade between the ETHUSD pairing on their API, the oracle callback function sets `priceConfirmedOver500` to true and `winningTimestamp` is set to the current block timestamp.